smartcontractkit/documentation/docs/Introduction/architecture-overview/off-chain-reporting.md

 All nodes watch the blockchain for the final report to remove any single point of failure during transmission.
 If the designated node fails to get their transmission confirmed within a determined period, a round-robin protocol kicks in, such that other nodes also transmit the final report until one of them is confirmed.

-# How does this affect Price Feeds?
+# How does this affect Data Feeds?

 > 🚧Subgraph users
 >
 > Those using subgraph, make sure to either update the aggregator you're listening to once they go live, or preferably, move to [ENS](../ens/) to make sure you're always using the correct address.

-For smart contracts that currently consume price feeds, there will be no interruptions.
-Service will not be affected, and the functions described in the  [Price Feeds API Reference](../price-feeds-api-reference/) will continue to work.
+For smart contracts that currently consume data feeds, there will be no interruptions.
+Service will not be affected, and the functions described in the  [Data Feeds API Reference](../price-feeds-api-reference/) will continue to work.

 The upgrade will happen automatically so long as your contracts are requesting data from the proxy addresses from August 2020 and listed both on our [Contract Addresses](../reference-contracts/) page and [ENS](../ens/).